rkb53/alpr_id/Recognition/README.md

 #### Converting to TFRecord format

-Before converting dataset to TFRecord format, you need to set parameters in 'datasets/alpr.py'.
-There is a variable 'SPLIT_TO_SIZES' and you need to adjust the proportion of train and validation data.
+Before converting dataset to TFRecord format, you need to set parameters in `datasets/alpr.py`.
+There is a variable `SPLIT_TO_SIZES` and you need to adjust the proportion of train and validation data.
 Ten percent of train data to be converted into validation data is advised.

 ```shell
 $ DATA_DIR=/tmp/data/dataset_alpr_augmented/